 Our medical advisory board, listed on our website, made up of diabetologists family care physicians and diabetes educators from all across the world has also been key in this effort.

-Bill: At Vertical Health we are very interested in the science of behavior change and how we can help communities of patients shed bad behaviors and adopt healthy behaviors, what techniques are you using to help people better manage their type 1 diabetes?
+Bill: We are very interested in the science of behavior change and how we can help communities of patients shed bad behaviors and adopt healthy behaviors, what techniques are you using to help people better manage their type 1 diabetes?